COVID-19: Delhi Health Minister says rise in cases due to international flights coming in | Health

 - India

-Amid a spike in COVID-19 cases in the city, Delhi Health Minister Satyendar Jain on Wednesday said many international travelers, who have tested negative at the airport, are testing positive after a few days and infecting their family members during the period.
+Amid a spike in COVID-19 cases in the city, Delhi Health Minister Satyendar Jain on Wednesday said many international travellers, who have tested negative at the airport, are testing positive for the virus after a few days and infecting others during the period.

+Jain also said preparations for the vaccination of children and booster doses for the elderly in the first week of January have been completed and up to three lakh people can be vaccinated on a daily basis.

-The national capital on Tuesday registered a massive spike in daily COVID-19 with 496 fresh cases, the highest since June 4, while the positivity rate also rose to 0.89 percent along with one fatality.
+Delhi on Wednesday reported a massive jump in daily COVID-19 infections with 923 fresh cases, the highest since May 30.
+After six months, the positivity rate crossed 1 percent to reach 1.29 percent.

+The national capital also recorded 238 Omicron cases.
+There were 165 cases of the new variant a day earlier.

 ''There are many people who are testing negative at the airport and they are allowed to go home.
 The district authorities are in touch with them.
 After reaching home, they are tested again and they come out positive.
 In the process, they are also infecting their family members,'' Jain told reporters.

-According to the guidelines issued by the health ministry on November 30 for international travelers, if people coming from 'at-risk' countries test negative at the airport, they are supposed to follow home quarantine for a week.
+According to the guidelines issued by the health ministry on November 30 for international travellers, if people coming from ''at-risk'' countries test negative at the airport, they are supposed to follow home quarantine for a week.
 They are tested again on the eighth day of their arrival and if they test negative, they have to self-monitor their health for the next seven days.

 Jain said the Omicron variant of coronavirus is highly transmissible and hinted that it could be the reason behind the recent spike in infections.